codesharedot/quantum-resistant-ledger-price/README.md

-# silverway price
+# wixlar price

-Gets the silverway price with Python (from JSON).
+Gets the wixlar price with Python (from JSON).

 https://pythonbasics.org